+- IC Dedicated Software development,

+- the IC Manufacturing (Phase 3):

+- integration and photomask fabrication,

+- IC production,

-- IC testing, - preparation and - Pre-personalisation if necessary - The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option: - the IC Packaging (Phase 4): - Security IC packaging (and testing), - Pre-personalisation if necessary (if not done in phase 3). - 44 In addition, three important stages have to be considered in the Composite Product life cycle: - Security IC Embedded Software Development (Phase 1), - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),
+- IC testing,

+- preparation and

+- Pre-personalisation if necessary

+- The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:

+- the IC Packaging (Phase 4):

+- Security IC packaging (and testing),

+- Pre-personalization if necessary (if not done in phase 3).

+- 46 In addition, three important stages have to be considered in the Composite Product life cycle:

+- Security IC Embedded Software Development (Phase 1),

+- the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),

-Package in Phase 5 Description Package 1+ Loader dedicated for usage in Secured Environment (Static Mutual Authentication) only Package 2 (Dynamic Mutual Authentication) Loader dedicated for usage by authorized users only
+Package in Phase 5 Description D 1 4.
+Loader dedicated for usage in Secured Environment only Package 1+ Note: (1) Package 1+: package 1 augmented with FDP_ACC.1/loader and FDP_ACF.1/loader (see[19]) Package 2 Loa Loader dedicated for usage by authorized users only